- Our Story

 URC supports two other USAID-funded activities in the Philippines.
 TB Platforms for Sustainable Treatment, Detection, and Care (TB Platforms) Project aims to find and cure more TB cases by supporting the Department of Health’s National TB Control Program and local government units to enhance prevention and treatment.
 Using evidence-based, data-driven approaches and technology, TB Platforms engages changemakers at the individual, community, provincial, and regional levels to promote positive health-seeking and TB prevention behaviors.

-The five-year Autonomous Region in Muslim Mindanao Health Capacity Building Activity supports the Autonomous Region in Muslim Mindanao to improve access to high quality family planning, adolescent sexual and reproductive health, and maternal and child health services.
+The five-year Bangsamoro Autonomous Region in Muslim Mindanao for Health (BARMMHealth) activity supports the Autonomous Region in Muslim Mindanao to improve access to high quality family planning, adolescent sexual and reproductive health, and maternal and child health services.
 URC efforts focus on improving demand for health services, increasing the supply of high-quality appropriate care, and fostering an enabling environment in which the system can successfully operate.

 Much has been achieved to date – URC will continue working with the Philippine government and other partners to move the country toward improved health outcomes.